nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 You must describe precisely what information you're looking for or what you're trying to do, providing the context of the question so we can give an accurate answer.

-If the question is too complex or too dependent on the business context, the Support team can suggest a consulting service so Nuxeo can analyse the customer needs more precisly and provide a more complete answer.
+If the question is too complex or too dependent on the business context, the Support team can suggest a consulting service so Nuxeo can analyze the customer needs more precisely and provide a more complete answer.

 ### {{> anchor 'ticket-bug'}}Bug Ticket

-First, you must check it is actually a bug from the Nuxeo Platform and not a problem, i.e. an incident linked to the customer's developements.
-To this end, Nuxeo provides a demo site at the URL [http://demo.nuxeo.com](http://demo.nuxeo.com/) (or [http://lts.nuxeo.com](http://lts.nuxeo.com) for LTS version like 5.8), on which you can check your scenario can be reproduced on a stock Nuxeo Platform.
+First, you must check it is actually a bug from the Nuxeo Platform and not a problem, i.e. an incident linked to the customer's developments.

-There can be several reasons why the bug cannot be reproduced on the demo site:

-*   The environment of the demo may be different from yours (demo site uses Linux Ubuntu 64 bit and PostgreSQL 9.1).
-In that case, you should indicate the differences in the [Environment description](#field-environment).
-*   The bug can be the result of your developments.
-In that case, you must select the [type "Problem"](#ticket-pron).
+To do so, check your scenario can be reproduced on a stock Nuxeo Platform, without the customer's plugins or Studio customizations.

 If not sure, it is better to create a "Problem" issue for which the customer provides more information.

 In case of a bug, it is essential to provide the Support team with a way to reproduce the bug.
 You must provide:

 * the step-by-step scenario to reproduce the bug;
 * the server logs: you can try to extract the last stacktrace from the console or the `server.log` file or the message displayed on the web user interface;
 * a screenshot showing the user interface before and after the bug, if relevant.

 Even if only one of these elements might be enough to identify the bug, the better the bug is described, the quicker and more efficiently the bug will be fixed.